danielkim85/muboid/README.md

 # MuBOID

-MuBOID is the social video presentation service using YouTube API.
+MuBOID is the open music/video playlist platform using YouTube API.

-Visit MuBoid.com for demo.
+Visit MuBOID.com for demo.

 ## Getting Started